rebeccan/travelblog/README.md

 Description
 -----------

-The Ruby On Rails Travelblog provides a Webpage for Travellers who like to share their experience...
+The Ruby On Rails Travelblog provides a map based Webpage for Travellers who like to share their experience!
+The project was started by 3 computer science students as a University project in 2014.
+After that, it was published to share it with people, who like to make use of it :-) You are welcomed to use it as a travelblog or make even further development...
+Now, the project is still in development by one student and was not tested in productive mode yet.

 ![Journeys](/preview/1JourneysIndex.png)
 ![JourneysSignedIn](/preview/2JourneysIndexSignedIn.png)
 ![Journey](/preview/3JourneyShow.png)